Ballygunner GAA

 Ballygunner GAA (nicknamed "The Gunners") is a Gaelic Athletic Association (GAA) club located in the parish of St Mary's Ballygunner in Waterford City, Ireland.

-The are the current All-Ireland Senior Club Hurling Championship title holders.

-The club, which is exclusively concerned with hurling, is one of the most successful in Waterford.
-It has won 20 county titles and produced many great players for Waterford such as Paul Flynn, Fergal Hartley, Billy O'Sullivan and Pauric Mahony.
-Ballygunner has an intense rivalry with fellow city club Mount Sion and for many years in the 1990s and 2000s the two dominated the club scene.
-Since 1992, Ballygunner have won 17 county titles.
-The Munster Senior title was first won in 2001 with a victory over Cork side Blackrock (2-14 to 0-12).
-A second crown came in 2018, and a third in 2021–22.
-As of 2022 they have won 9 county titles in a row.
+The club concerns itself primarily with hurling.
+It passes both the camogie and Gaelic football duties to its sister club Gáll Tír.

 History

 Ballygunner GAA is a hurling club based in Ballygunner village, on the outskirts of Waterford city.
 The club was founded in 1954 by local schoolteacher Jimmy McGinn.

 Prior to 1954, there was no adult hurling team in the parish.
 All hurlers who came out of the small national school travelled into Waterford city to play for either the Erin's Own club or now archrivals Mount Sion.
 McGinn believed that there was enough talent in the parish to compete with the powerhouses of Waterford hurling.
-Having enjoyed multiple success at under age level through the local national school, Mr Mc Ginn, as he was commonly called, set up the club to nurture the game in the small parish.
+Having enjoyed multiple success at under age level through the local national school, McGinn set up the club to nurture the game in the small parish.

-Mc Ginn's aspirations were correct.
-That very year, Ballygunner hurling club collected their first piece of a long line of silverware by winning the minor county championship.
-This was a more-than-promising start, for a club that would take Waterford hurling by storm.
+That same year, Ballygunner hurling club collected their first piece of a long line of silverware by winning the minor county championship.

-The club holds Waterford Senior Hurling titles for the following years: 1966, 1967, 1968, 1992,1995, 1996, 1997, 1999, 2001, 2005, 2009, 2011 2014, 2015,2016, 2017, 2018, 2019 and 2020.
+The club holds Waterford Senior Hurling titles for the following years: 1966, 1967, 1968, 1992,1995, 1996, 1997, 1999, 2001, 2005, 2009, 2011 2014, 2015,2016, 2017, 2018, 2019,2020,2021,2022 and 2023.
 They are one of the main powers in Waterford hurling, winning numerous underage titles and also regularly winning the senior title.

-Hurling

-Ballygunner GAA concerns itself primarily with hurling.
-It passes both the camogie & Gaelic football duties to its sister club Gáil Tír.